Rocket Internet SE (RCKZF) Management on Q4 2019 Results - Earnings Call Transcript

 So we are obviously very actively monitoring the market, our portfolio and so on, but also as in the past don't really want to commit to putting a number out of how much will be invested in the coming months, right.
 But usually during times of large uncertainty or so it might also take a while for new pricing levels to be found, especially in the private markets.

-And on Jumia, we sort of founded the companies some eight [ph] years ago you know, supported it during its growth phase, took the company public, now no longer have a have a Board seat or head a Board seat post-IPO in the company and sort of also have less control over the company.
+And on Jumia, we sort of founded the companies some eight years ago you know, supported it during its growth phase, took the company public, now no longer have a Board seat or head a Board seat post-IPO in the company and sort of also have less control over the company.
 So that was the reason for us to sort of exit the company at that point.
-But obviously it was the company luck and hopefully it will develop well.
+But obviously I wish the company luck and hopefully it will develop well.

 Marcus Diebel